CKRancher/rancher/README.md

 ![11](images/11-rancher-alertmanager-alert-received.png)

-Alertmanager is configured to send emails when alerts are received, so checking the inbox we can see something like this:
+Alertmanager is configured to send emails when we receive alerts.
+If we check the inbox, we'll see something like this:

 <p align="center">
   <img src="images/12-rancher-mail.PNG" >